Government of Japan: Local authorities

 Japan is divided into forty-seven administrative divisions, the prefectures are: one metropolitan district (Tokyo), two urban prefectures (Kyoto and Osaka), forty-three rural prefectures, and one "district", Hokkaidō.
 Large cities are subdivided into wards, and further split into towns, or precincts, or subprefectures and counties.

 Cities are self-governing units administered independently of the larger jurisdictions within which they are located.
-In order to attain city status, a jurisdiction must have at least 500,000 inhabitants, 60 percent of whom are engaged in urban occupations.
+To attain city status, a jurisdiction must have at least 500,000 inhabitants, 60 percent of whom are engaged in urban occupations.
 There are self-governing towns outside the cities as well as precincts of urban wards.
 Like the cities, each has its own elected mayor and assembly.
 Villages are the smallest self-governing entities in rural areas.
 They often consist of a number of rural hamlets containing several thousand people connected to one another through the formally imposed framework of village administration.
 Villages have mayors and councils elected to four-year terms.